Distinctness of two pseudo-Anosov maps: Background

-The {\em mapping torus} $M_f$ of a homeomorphism $f: X \to X$ is the space $X\times \mathbb R$ modulo the relation $(x, t+1) \sim (f(x), t)$.
 For real $t$, one has a function $\Phi_t: [(x,s)] \mapsto [(x, s+t)]$, the {\em suspension flow} on $M_f$.
 When $X$ is smooth (possibly with boundary) and $f$ a diffeomorphism, a submanifold $K \subset M_f$ is a {\em cross section} of the flow if every flow line $\{(x,t)\mid t \in \mathbb R\}$ meets $K$ transversely.
 The (first) {\em return map} to $K$ is $r:K\to K$ given by $r(p) = \Phi_t(p)$ with $t>0$ and minimal such that this is again a point in $K$.
 In \cite{Fr79}, Fried shows that $f$ being a pseudo-Anosov map implies that the return map $r$ to any cross section $K$ is also pseudo-Anosov.
-For comments on the case where $X$ has boundary, see \cite{Landry}.
-In \cite{Fr85}, Fried states that when $f$ is orientable the proof of \cite{Fr79} shows that so is $r$.
+In \cite{Fr85}, Fried states that when $f$ is orientable and preserves the orientations of its foliations, then arguing as in \cite{Fr79} shows that $r$ is orientable.

+Given a cross section $K$, at each point $p \in K$ we can reparametrize the flow arc from $p$ to $r(p)$ to correspond to the unit interval.
+Using this, one shows that the mapping torus of the return map $r$ to $K$ is homeomorphic to $M_f$; with the slightest of abuses, we will say that they are the same.

 Each cross section $K$ is in particular a surface.
 Since $M_f$ is a three manifold, there is a corresponding integral first cohomology class $u_K$.
 In particular, $u_K$ assigns a positive integer to the homology classes of each of the closed flow orbits of $M_f$.
 Indeed, Fried \cite{Fr82GeomCrossTop} shows that positivity of an integral $u$ on all such classes implies that $u=u_K$ for some section $K$.